 - Colleges/Universities within the student’s area.
 Students can go to a university or college nearest to them to find a private tutor.

-- Find a tutor from the test prep companies.
-Students can also try to find a teacher from test prep companies to give one-on-one tutoring, but this option is not recommended since most companies discourage their teachers from giving one-on-one tutoring services.
+- Find a GRE tutor from the test prep companies.
+Students can also try to find a teacher from test prep companies to give one-on-one tutoring.
+Still, this option is not recommended since most companies discourage their teachers from giving one-on-one tutoring services.

 What to Consider When Choosing a Tutor